fluorine/FluentConsoleApplication/README.md

 # Introduction
-Software Developers often reinvent command-line interfaces for their tools, which is often easy until the application becomes too complex.
-There is a quicker and elegant way to do the this and let the developer focus of higher tasks.
-This is library for .NET uses a fluent interface of chained methods for building complete Console Applications.
+This library for .NET uses a fluent interface of chained methods for building complete Console Applications.
+Software Developers often reinvent command-line interfaces for their tools, which is very easy until the application's interface becomes too complex to be modified effectively.
+This tool is an elegant quick alternative way to do this to let developers focus of higher tasks.

+# Usage
+*Soon*